-In the Czech Republic, each institution is an autonomous employer with its own personal and recruitment policies.
+In the Czech Republic, each institution is an autonomous employer with its own personnel and recruitment policies.
 There is no statutory instrument that would allow breaches of the autonomy of the institution.

 There is no legislation dealing with the online publication of publicly-funded research jobs.
-EURAXESS CZ operates the Czech National EURAXESS Jobs portal that is linked to the international EURAXESS Jobs portal.
-The awareness of this instrument in the Czech Republic is still low and its potential is still underexploited.
+EURAXESS CZ operates the Czech National EURAXESS Jobs portal that is linked to the pan-European EURAXESS Jobs portal.
+This tool is used increasingly by Czech public research organisations/institutes and universities.